sensorfleet/sensorfleet.github.io/_posts/2021-08-04-Streaming-events-from-SensorFleet-to-Elastic-Stack-or-Azure-Sentinel.md

       stdout {}
     }

-* If you decided to go without TLS, you can change the ssl variable to false.
-* If you have TLS enabled, copy the generated server side keys and certs from **Step 4** to correct paths.
+- Copy the generated server side keys and certs from Step 4 to correct paths.
-* You may also need to configure your Logstash receiver firewall to accept connections to TCP port 8899.
+- You may also need to configure your Logstash host’s firewall to accept connections to TCP port 8899.
-* Make sure to configure the correct ElasticSearch url and credentials.
+- Make sure to configure the correct ElasticSearch url and credentials.

 **Step 6: Test event pipeline**

 Finally, time to see if your setup is working correctly.

-First of all, check if your Log Forwarder Instrument is not in error status.
+First of all, check if your Log Forwarder Instrument is not in error state.
 It should look like this.

   <img src="/img/posts/logforwarder_2/img_8.png" title="" width=500>

-If your configuration shows yellow warning , it means the connection to upstream Logstash is not working.
-That could be due to many reasons — for example firewall and TLS certificate misconfiguration.
+If your configuration shows a yellow warning, it means the connection to upstream Logstash is not working.
+That could be due to many reasons - for example firewall blocking the traffic or TLS certificate misconfiguration.

   <img src="/img/posts/logforwarder_2/img_9.png" title="" width=500>

-Next, we need to make sure that Log Forwarder Instrument has some events to forward.
-Log Forwarder instance is producing statistics events, so you don’t need an event generator for testing purposes.
+Next, we need to make sure that the Log Forwarder Instrument has some events to forward.
+Log Forwarder instance is periodically producing statistics events, so you don’t need an event generator for testing purposes.
 You should at least see events like this in the Fleet Management event view:

   <img src="/img/posts/logforwarder_2/img_10.png" title="" width=500>

-If your error counters are not increasing and the instrument stays in OK status, you should see the events in your receiving Logstash instance.

-If your error counters are not increasing and the instrument stays in OK status, you should see the events in your receiving Logstash instance.<br> Check your Logstash receiver logs: if you enabled the stdout output module, you should see something like this in logs:
+If your error counters are not increasing and the instrument stays has OK status, you should see the events in your receiving Logstash instance.
+Check your Logstash receiver logs: if you enabled the stdout output module, you should see something like this in logs:

     root@sf-elk-demo:~# journalctl -f -u logstash
     {